How to host your own BUG themed party (for nature loving toddlers)

 “Please wear wellies and warm clothes as we’ll

 Timing & Logistics

 My son’s birthday is in November so we knew it was going to be damp and cold in middle England.
-We therefore decided that only the first 45 minutes would be spent outside BUG HUNTING.
+We therefore decided that only the first 45 minutes of the party would be spent outside BUG HUNTING.

-The next hour was inside for lunch and playtime (the party was 2 hours).
+The next hour was inside for lunch and playtime (the party was only 2 hours in total).
 We stuck a sign on the front door saying:

 "Get ready to bug hunt.
 Please use the side gate"

 This meant the kids went straight into the garden (not the house) so we didn't need to take off their coats and boots and then dress them again to go outside.

 Bug Hunting Kit